 Spending on issue advocacy communications is another use of soft money that has gained popularity in recent federal election cycles.
 Issue advocacy communications are paid for by a group, such as a for-profit or non-profit corporation or labor organization, for advertisements that could be interpreted to favor or disfavor certain candidates, while also serving to inform the public about a policy issue.
-The Supreme Court has ruled that unlike communications that expressly advocate the election or defeat of a clearly identified candidate, issue ads are constitutionally protected First Amendment speech and cannot be regulated.
-Hence, they may be paid for with unregulated soft money.
+The prevailing view in the lower courts is that Supreme Court precedent requires that only those communications that expressly advocate the election or defeat of a clearly identified candidate can be constitutionally regulated; any such communication that does not meet this "express advocacy" standard is constitutionally protected First Amendment speech, which cannot be regulated.
+Hence, issue ads may be paid for with unregulated soft money.